Quarterly Economic and Revenue Forecasts

 Forecast Summary

-Since the beginning of 2023, lumber prices have remained relatively stable and lower than recent years, staying in between $370/mbf and $490/mbf, with an average of $427/mbf.
+Since the beginning of 2023, lumber prices have remained relatively stable and lower than the prior years, staying in between $370/mbf and $490/mbf (with one exception in December 2024, when it jumped above $500/mbf), with an average of $436/mbf.

 Log prices generally trend with lumber prices, but the relationship is not one-to-one.
 Since the beginning of 2023, log prices have remained in a relatively narrow range - from around $610/mbf to $660/mbf.
 This is higher than most periods in the last 20 years in nominal terms, though not in real terms.

 Historically, a buffer of around 10 percent of planned sales volume has been adequate to account for the typical risks to sales.
 However, for the last several years there has been increased opposition to DNR timber sales, both through challenges to sale approval and through lawsuits.
-After reviewing those sales most likely to be opposed or challenged via lawsuit, and including a buffer for other risks to sales, the unchanged forecast of 480 mmbf appears appropriate.
+Given these continued challenges, the FY 26 sales volume forecast is reduced to 470 mmbf.
+This volume does not include any of the FY 25 sales that have been paused — there is no assumption that they will be moved into FY 26 or any of the outlying years.

-The forecast timber sales price for FYs 25 and 26 is unchanged at $340/mbf.
-This is lower than the outlying years because the reduced sales volume is from sales that are typically higher value.
+The FY 26 sales price forecast is unchanged at $340/mbf.
+This is lower than the outlying years because the reduced sales volume forecast is from sales that are typically higher value.
 Fewer high value sales will tend to reduce the average sales price.

 Outlying years’ prices are unchanged at the long-term average of $350/mbf.
 This is based on the assumption that current opposition to DNR sales will resolve in such a way that prices will return to their long term average.
 This may be optimistic.

 Harvests on DNR lands were slower than expected throughout FY 24.
-This was apparently largely due to readily available private logs, though weather issues apparently contributed as well.
+This was apparently largely due to readily available private logs, though weather issues likely contributed as well.

-Timber Revenue.
-The timber revenue forecast is altered slightly for FY 256 through FY 28, due to the change in harvest prices.
+The timber revenue forecast is reduced for FY 25 through 27 due to the decrease in harvest volumes outweighing the increase in harvest prices.

 The geoduck revenue for FY 24 is notably higher than the surrounding years because bonus bid revenue that had been expected in FY 23 was shifted into FY 24.